 Based on the teachings of Sri Harihara in Prasna Marga, we advise that this mantra should be recited for 8000 times in a period of forty days.
-The recitation of 108 mantra for forty days both in the morning and evening covers this requirement be performed.
+The recitation of 108 mantras for forty days both in the morning and evening covers this requirement be performed.
 For other purposes, the larger number of repetitions is advised.

 After lighting a lamp and sitting in any yogic posture (preferably Padmasana which is the picture of Lord Shiva in the picture) while facing east, recite the Maha-mantra 108 times (one rosary) or its multiples in each sitting.
 This is the greatest work of Maharishi Vashistha.
 Before commencing the Mahamrityunjaya mantra recite the mantra to the everlasting spirit of the Maharishi Vashistha for his blessings and guidance which is as follows.

 Thereafter, perform Rudrabhishek (Ritual offering of the Panca-Amrita or the five forms of nectar as Honey, Ghee, Curd, Milk and Water) on the Shivalinga.